 Today in the world you have the news at your fingertips.
 You can open up your laptop to Google News and browse through the newest articles about Russian missiles.
 You can turn on the TV and listen to the mainstream media announce Biden's request to send more aid to Ukraine.
 Or you could open up Snapchat and tap through articles claiming we are on the brink of WWIII, speaking as if that's already true.
 What you won't be able to find with a simple reach onto the internet are anti-war voices.

+then I've come into my own determining my political beliefs and questioning anything that seems fishy.
+I have suspicions about government action all of the time, and I'm constantly seeking out who would have something to gain, or better yet whose money went where.
+What I'm trying to gather is that there has never been a point in my life where I've understood and trusted the government at the same time.
 If you understand how the government works and what they can and can't do, you shouldn't trust them.
 Let alone anti-war this blogpost could potentially be labeled as anti-government.
 Perhaps, that's why anti-war voices are hidden.
 If the government is pushing for war and you're not is it then anti-government to spread your opinions?
 If you think it isn't then what if your anti-war opinions made it onto MSNBC, and people watch, they agree, and then protests pick up, there's people outside of the capitol.
 Would that scare or threaten the government?
 I think so.
 Nobody wants to be threatened, so would the government then want anti-war voices to be silenced?
 I'm fairly certain anti-war voices can only be heard on obscure websites because of this.
 While I may not have proof of the government or associates actively trying to hide these voices, it seems like a very reasonable conclusion using common sense-based reasoning.
 I might not be right, but I'm still entitled to think and publish this opinion just as much as people are entitled to protest war.

 No comments: